richy0101/SimCity/README.md

 Richard Phillip's Contribution:
  * Implementation for bank roles
  * Implementation for bank GUI
+ * Unit testing for bank roles for norm/some non-norm scenarios
- * Extensive unit testing for bank norm and some non norm scenarios
+ * Unit testing for bank GUI for norm/some non-norm scenarios
  * Missing functionality for V2: no robber interaction, no database (EC)

 Reid Nakamura's Contribution: